-2014 Project for SCGC We are very pleased to report that our HOLIDAY HOUSE TOUR on 6-December, 2014, showcasing magnificent private coastal homes beautifully decorated for Christmas was a complete success, earning over $8,000.
+2014 Project for SCGC and Grant Recipients We are very pleased to report that our HOLIDAY HOUSE TOUR on 6-December, 2014, showcasing magnificent private coastal homes beautifully decorated for Christmas was a complete success, earning over $8,000.
 Our HOLIDAY EVENING's silent auction earned over $1,000 toward future civic projects.
 Many thanks to Kate V. at the Towers in Narragansett, Tom's Catering, Rich Clarke from Clarke Farms and our generous homeowners and talented decorators.
 Proceeds of these events are to be awarded to Friends of Canonchet Farm, the Gilbert Stuart Birthplace and the Willett Free Library for garden projects proposed by those worthy organizations.

 CURRENT & ONGOING PROJECTS The American Chestnut Foundation.
 The Garden Club of America called all of its member clubs to participate is a multi-year project focusing on trees.
 The South County Garden Club chose to support The American Chestnut Foundation in partnership with the University of Rhode Island Master Gardeners and The South Kingstown Land Trust.
 The Club donated an irrigation system for the fields testing the vigor and disease resistance of chestnut seedlings.
 The project is ongoing.